 - Avalanche Terrain Identification: Hazard Avoidance Through Route Selection

-- Case Study of Avalanche Accidents
+- Case Studies and Analysis of Local Avalanche Accidents

 Field exercises are designed to give students practical experience identifying and evaluating avalanche terrain, introduction to weather and snowpack observations, and practice performing organized response to avalanche accidents.